From DDM to DDM (Single-Active DR)

 To start a DR task, the service and DR database users must meet the requirements in the following table.
 Different types of DR tasks require different permissions.
 For details, see Table 2.
 DRS automatically checks the database account permissions in the pre-check phase and provides handling suggestions.

-• After changing the account passwords for the service and DR databases, modify the connection information in the DRS task as soon as possible to prevent automatic retry after a task failure.
+- After changing the account passwords for the service and DR databases, modify the connection information of the DRS task by referring to Modifying Connection Information to prevent automatic retry after a task failure.
 Automatic retry will lock the database accounts.

 Prerequisites